siad007/pdt-php-amqp/README.md

 pdt-php-amqp
 ============

-Plugin for Eclipse PDT 3 to make code-completition for php-amqp extension available.
+Plugin for Eclipse PDT 3.
+Code Completion for php-amqp extension.